A Life Less Plastic: so when did plastics become so fantastic?

 Plastics were developed around 100 years ago.
-They really took off in the 1970s when neoliberal policies were introduced and fast became the symbol of 20th century living.
+They really took off in the 1970s and fast became the symbol of 20th century living.
 From Barbie girl to balloons, plastic was the epitome of fun and frivolity; a celebration of consumerism following World War II frugality.
 Mothers, who continued to do the bulk of the shopping, were often the target audience of marketeers.
 Their campaigns promoted a variety of plastic solutions to make life simpler, more hygienic and convenient.
-By the 1980s, unwrapped produce, glass and metal bottles, tin lunch boxes and cloth wrap were largely a thing of the past.
+By the 1990s, unwrapped produce, glass and metal bottles, tin lunch boxes and cloth wrap were largely a thing of the past.

 Today plastic is a multi-billion dollar industry.
 The UK generates £23.5 billion in annual sales alone.
 However just a few big agrichemical, oil and car companies own plastics, with the polystyrene industry being dominated globally by a Dow Chemical subsidiary.
 Dow Chemicals is one of the largest producers of agrichemicals, and lobbies to maintain its status quo in governing the production and subsequent packaging of inorganic food.

 Propylene – a simple chemical component of petroleum – has to be heated to form chemical polymers.
 By doing so we denature the ‘ingredient’ and fuse it together with others in very strong carbon-carbon bonds.
 You can think of this like making a cake: once the ingredients have been baked there is no going back to the raw materials.
 However, unlike a cake, plastic doesn’t break down.
 This is because it takes billions of years for organisms to evolve to attack certain types of bonds – like those in a cake – and carbon-carbon bonds are not found in nature.